Filip-Vacko/Test-project/TESTING.md

 8. **A forEach() array method** - You can see this working automatically with a get request on "/" (e.g. http://localhost:3000/).
 You should see the items of the array output in the console.

 9. **NPM module Moment for displaying/formating dates** - You can see this working  with a get request on "/today" (e.g. http://localhost:3000/today).
 You should see the name of current day displayed in your browser.

+10. **bunyan logger** - You can see this working  with a get request on "/logger" (e.g. http://localhost:3000/logger).
+You should see a hello world message there and also, you should see some logs in your console.